The word orthopedic comes from the Greek words:

 Pre- and post-surgical rehabilitation

-Occupational therapist.
-Occupational therapy is a healthcare profession that uses "occupation," or purposeful activity, to help persons with physical, developmental, or emotional disabilities lead independent, productive, and satisfying lives.An occupational therapist often coordinates the following in the care for the individual with a debilitating condition, such as an orthopedic condition:
+Occupational therapy is a healthcare profession that uses "occupation," or purposeful activity, to help people with physical, developmental, or emotional disabilities lead independent, productive, and satisfying lives.An occupational therapist often coordinates the following in the care for a person with a debilitating condition, such as an orthopedic condition:

 Evaluating children and adults with developmental or neuromuscular problems in order to plan treatment activities that will help them grow mentally, socially, and physically